blogmywiki/smolBASIC/README.md

 ### Maths operations
 Maths operations can only be performed on variables and must be in the format `a=b*c`

-Only +, -, / and * are supported.
+Only +, -, / and * operators are supported.

 ### Branching and flow control

-smolBASIC has a goto instruction:
+smolBASIC can branch conditionally with `if` and `goto` instructions:
 ```
 if a>b goto 6
 ```